SystemsApproach/tcpcc/variants.rst

 protocols.
 Many of the limitations of TCP have been known for decades, but QUIC represents one of the most successful efforts to date to stake out a different point in the design space.
-It has also build in decades worth of experience refining TCP congestion control into the baseline specification.
+It has also built in decades worth of experience refining TCP congestion control into the baseline specification.
 Because QUIC was inspired by experience with HTTP and the Web—which arose long after TCP was well established in the Internet—it presents a fascinating